dspachos/easyone/README.md

 ## LICENSE

-Ionic is licensed under the MIT Open Source license.
+EasyOne is licensed under the MIT Open Source license.
 For more information, see the LICENSE file in this repository.